microsoft/azurechat/docs/6-chat-over-file.md

 AZURE_SEARCH_API_VERSION="2023-07-01-Preview"
 ```

 3. Create an instance of Azure Form Recognizer (also known as Azure Document Intelligence) using the following [link](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/create-document-intelligence-resource?view=doc-intel-3.1.0).
-Please be aware that this resource might be called 'Form recognizer' in Azure Portal.
+Please be aware that this resource might be called *Form recognizer* in Azure Portal.

 4. After the Form Recognizer (Document Intelligence) resource has been created, proceed to modify the `env.local` file with appropriate environment variables.
 You can find values for these variables in your _Form Recognizer_ resource (Resource Management blade > Keys and Endpoint).
 Please make sure that you don't copy the endpoint from there, but only replace the region in the example below.
 For example, if your Form Recognizer resource is located in East US Azure region, your `AZURE_DOCUMENT_INTELLIGENCE_ENDPOINT` variable would be `https://eastus.api.cognitive.microsoft.com/`.